 More important than what founders failed doing, was how they failed.

-Talking about failures in detail helped founders and attendees learn from their mistakes
+Talking about failure helped both founders and our audience learn from their mistakes

-It's rare for founders to have an open opportunity to talk about failure.
-To ensure success, so much of their time must be focused on developing a positive reputation for themselves and their business.
-That process doesn't allow showcasing much personal vulnerability.
-Many founders enjoyed presenting at Fuckup Nights because they couldn't easily talk about these experiences and share them elsewhere.
-Many found the experience cathartic.
+It's rare for startup founders to have an open opportunity to talk about failure.
+To ensure success, so much of their time must focus on developing a positive reputation for themselves and their business.
+That process doesn't enable showcasing much personal vulnerability.
+Many founders enjoyed presenting at Fuckup Nights because they couldn't easily talk about these experiences elsewhere.
+Many people found the experience cathartic.

 At our events, founders openly talked about their business challenges: working with co-founders, negotiating equity, talking to customers, selling, fundraising, finding advisors, working with board members, hiring, managing employees, growing their bottom line, keeping customers, and selling their companies.

-Founders detailed when they realized they had made mistakes, what the outcomes of those mistakes were, and what they would have done differently the next time around.
-They told us what signals people should look out for and what false positive signals kept them from seeing issues.
+Founders divulged when they realized they'd made mistakes, what the outcomes of those mistakes were, and what they would have done differently if given another chance.
+They told audiences what warning signals to look out for and what false positives kept them from seeing their problems.

 Founders are responsible for identifying the most likely reasons their business would fail and addressing those risks

-Taking small and repeatable risks produces results that helps you identify better paths towards success.
+Taking small and repeatable risks produces results that help you identify better paths towards success.
 But many types of risks result in failures that close off paths to success.
-Our founders spoke candidly about when they failed to differentiate between fatal and non-fatal risks and were blindsided by the negative consequences as a result.
+Our founders spoke candidly about what happened when they failed to differentiate between fatal and non-fatal risks.
+Many founders were blindsided by the negative consequences.